 Downtown is more comfortable for people walking.
 Everyone walks.
 Every trip downtown begins and ends with walking.
 This is why the most important thing to do to create a vibrant downtown is to make it comfortable, convenient, and downright fun to walk!
 California Street is much easier for people to walk across now and. calmer traffic on Pine makes people feel more comfortable walking along the sidewalk.

-Creates calmer traffic that businesses and residents have hoped for and is in the general plan.
+Improvements created calmer traffic that businesses and residents have hoped for and is in the general plan.
 Drivers behave more predictably as they drive through downtown.
 Far fewer erratic lane changes, less speeding.

 This project conforms to recommendations from the Downtown Specific Plan as well as the 2000=2020 General Plan regarding bicycle facilities, circulation, and linkages between downtown and other areas.

-Better visibility for businesses.
+Calmer street traffic creates better visibility for businesses.
 Business owners like calmer street traffic; it’s easier for people to notice their businesses as they drive by.

 Better for people parking and getting in and out of cars.
 Businesses have already commented that customers are finding it easier see to park, enter, and exit their cars.
 The buffer lane gives people space to open their doors and get in/out safely without disturbing passing cars.